-by Freddy J. Nager, Founder of Atomic Tango + Marketing Analyst…
+by Freddy Tran Nager, Founder of Atomic Tango + Marketing Analyst…

-According to a misdirected study by research firm Ace Metrix, in 2014 Samsung reportedly had 7 of the 15 “most effective” ads in the tech hardware sector, including the top 2.
-Of course, as everyone knows, Samsung is having a terrible year, with third-quarter profits down 60% to three-year lows.
+According to a misdirected study by research firm Ace Metrix, in 2014 Samsung had 7 of the 15 “most effective” ads in the tech hardware sector, including the top 2.
+Of course, as everyone knows, Samsung had a terrible year, with third-quarter profits down 60% to three-year lows.

-Also on Ace Metrix’s top 15 list was Amazon’s ad for its Fire Phone — a product that’s been selling so poorly, Amazon’s been having a fire sale with it.
+Also on Ace Metrix’s top 15 list: Amazon’s ad for its Fire Phone — a product that’s selling so poorly, Amazon’s had fire sales with it.
 And yet Ace Metrix claims, “Samsung and Amazon are both examples of brands that succeed largely by debuting product-focused ads that change consumers’ perceptions of the brand and create a desire for the product.”
-Apparently, consumers are filled with so much “desire,” they’re staying home and fantasizing instead of actually shopping.
+Apparently, consumers are feeling so much “desire,” they’re staying home and fantasizing instead of shopping.
 If that’s how you “succeed,” I’d hate to see struggling.

 So how does Ace Metrix define “effective”?

 The firm surveyed 500+ Americans and asked them to rate TV ads based on the attributes of Persuasion, Likeability, Information, Attention, Change, Relevance, Desire, and Watchability.
 Here are 3 reasons why the survey alone is worthless: